There are a lot of cash back sites around. It’s not easy knowing which ones are legit and which might be scams.

 What Is Mr. Rebates?

 Mr. Rebates is a cash back site.
-It works similarly to other cash back sites, like Swagbucks, Ebates, and BeFrugal, you might already be familiar with.
+It works similarly to other cash back sites, like Swagbucks, Rakuten, BeFrugal, and TopCashback, which you might already be familiar with.
 If you aren’t sure how these sites work, here’s a quick explanation.

 Cash back sites give their members a chance to earn money back when they shop.